ministryofjustice/staff-infrastructure-alz-backup/README.md

 Users can specify the details of their VMs and backup policies in a the auto.tfvars files.

 - `backup-policies.auto.tfvars`: This contains `backup_policies` which is a list of backup policies.
 Each item in the list is an object that specifies backup policy.

+- `backup-workload-policies.auto.tfvars`: (Optional): This contains `backup_workload_policies` which is a list of backup policies for SQL database.
+See more details in the Attibute Breakdown section below.
+Each item in the list is an object that specifies backup policy.

 - `vm-backup-config.auto.tfvars`: This contains `vms` which is a A map where each key is a VM name, and each value is an object containing the resource group name and the backup policy name for that VM.